zoujiaqing/Signal-Server/README.md

     3.1.
 If you clone the Signal-Server, you can grab all the extra files included in this repo and hope that the new commits haven't broken too much

-4. Fill out the `service/config/sample.yml` and `service/config/sample-secrets-bundle.yml`
+4. Fill out the `service/config/sample.yml` and `service/config/sample-secrets-bundle.yml` - [here is some documentation if needed](sample-yml-config-documentation.md)

 5. Run `mvn clean install -DskipTests -Pexclude-spam-filter`